RedHenDev/vibe/README.md

 to do

+-f sync night mode across clients.

+-f quake style portal effect

+-f asteroid showers

+-f rain

+-b night and day mode npcs -- with correct swarming of clients

+DONE-refac simplified collectibles (plus sounds/textures)

 DONE-bVR mode freezes when tilting right: refs commented out minihub?

--i optimize more fully in anticipation of less capable machines
+DONE-i optimize more fully in anticipation of less capable machines

--dev woods in only certain areas; option to decide manually as well as 'background' deployment of wooded areas from world seed.
+DONE -dev performance version of terrain (if time, pooling of terrain chunks, cf. NPCs)

 -f bioluminescent mushrooms and, or, will 'o the wisps.

--i just one track for entire game (to keep lightweight).
-OK, maybe two -- since we have ambient and a lyrical.
+DONE-i just one track for entire game (to keep lightweight).
+OK, maybe three -- since we have ambient and a lyrical.

 DONE-i ambient music track: is there a term for music that does not exhaust the ear, but whose melodies and other properties find themselves welcome and even addicting for the listener?
 [Yes - fatigue.]